kikofernandez/programmingfightclub/parts/case-study.md

 -->

-**How to get started?**
+#### **How to get started?**

-More often than not, when given a big task, such as the case study from above, you may be wondering how you should begin to work on this behemoth task.
+<span class="firstcharacter">M</span> ore often than not, when given a big task, such as the case study from above, you may be wondering how you should begin to work on this behemoth task.
 My recommendation is to start by identifying classes and build, little by little, the layers of abstraction that your software requires [^1].

 One way to identify classes is to look at the *domain model* [^2], since the concepts from the domain need to be coded in the application.
 Given the sales pitch above, you can easily identify the following concepts:

 - Lodge (Hotel, apartment, etc)
 - Point of interest (POI)
 - Restaurant